simonmullaney/EthereumDevMeetup2/README.md

-This is the code repo for the Ethereum Developer meetup on the 25th of July.
+# Ethereum Developer meetup code repo - 8th of August.

+## Decentralized Identity Application using uPort/React Truffle Box.

 In this meetup we are going to look at truffle boxes and uPort.